ETisHomeEarth/Elias-Tsegay-Data-Analyst-Portfolio/README.md

 ## Bike Sales Data GUIDED (data cleaning and dashboard creation)
     Set up and cleaned data
-    Made pivot tables
+        Removed duplicates
+        Replace shortened text entries (S) into its full text (Single) IF statement to sort the Age coloumn into groups Made pivot tables
     Created a dashboard and added slicers